Jaspreetsm21/Covid19-ML/README.md

 # Data Science Covid 19 Analysis: Project Overview
 This project extract the data from API to analyse and predict Corona virus cases around the world.
+For Analysis,I was able to  extract all the corona virus cases around the world from 22 January to 15 may 2020.

 1 - Extracting the data using **Rest API** method